akaahl/audiophile-ecommerce/README.md

 The main components of Formik are: Formik, Form, Field, and ErrorMessage.
 The top level Formik component is used to encapsulates the entire form, which contains the props 'formik'.
 The Form component is used as a substitute for the html <form> element itself, which inherits the formik props that can be used throughout the form.

-Meanwhile, the Field component is a substitute for html <input> element, and ErrorMessage component is used to display error message whenever the Field input is "touched" without entring data, during form submission, and so forth.
+Meanwhile, the Field component is a substitute for html <input> element, and ErrorMessage component is used to display error message whenever the Field input is "touched" without entering user's data during form submission, and so forth.
 As can be seen, there is no need to hook up onChange handlers, and bind the value to each Field component.
 The Formik component automatically does this for us behind the scenes, which makes it very manageable for a large form.

 Additionally, I have also used another library, which is the 'Focus Formik Error', that automatically scrolls to the first input element that has a validation error.
 This results in a great user experience as user does not have to frustratingly look for the affected Field component.